Frequently Asked Questions

 Select the appropriate subject below for frequently asked questions.

-PDFs of all ADEQ water regulations, Regulations 2, 6, and 8, are available for download.
+PDFs of all DEQ water regulations, Regulations 2, 6, and 8, are available for download.

 Point source is defined very broadly in the Clean Water Act.
 It means any discernible, confined and discrete conveyance, such as a pipe, ditch, channel, tunnel, conduit, well, discrete fissure, or container.
 It also includes vessels or other floating craft from which pollutants are or may be discharged.
 By law, the term "point source" also includes concentrated animal feeding operations.
 By law, agricultural stormwater discharges and return flows from irrigated agriculture are not point sources.

 The term waters of the state means all streams, lakes, marshes, ponds, watercourses, waterways, wells, springs, irrigation systems, drainage systems, and all other bodies or accumulations of water, surface and underground, natural or artificial, public or private, which are contained within, flow through, or border upon this state or any portion of the state.

 The Arkansas Natural Resources Commission (ANRC) administers the CARLFP, which offers communities and sanitary water districts low interest loans for the construction of wastewater treatment and collection system improvements.
 The Clean Water Act (CWA) Amendments of 1987 (Pub.
 L. 100-4) authorizes the CARLFP program to assist public wastewater systems to finance the cost of infrastructure needed to achieve and maintain compliance with CWA requirements and to protect public health.
 Arkansas ACA §15-5-900 et. al. created the CARLFP.

 Drinking water and septic tanks are managed through Arkansas Department of Health (ADH).
 If your place of business provides drinking water or if you’re planning new or improved drinking water or wastewater service through a septic tank for your facility, you may need a permit from ADH.